 See Figure 30 for the locations of off-street facilities and the number of stalls in each facility.
 Figure 31 shows the number of stalls within each downtown district.

-33% of survey respondents felt that there is not enough signage directing people wanting more wayfinding and signage downtown.
+33% of survey respondents felt that there is not enough signage directing people to parking, with 43% of respondents wanting more wayfinding and signage downtown.